The Boat Race 2003: Crews

 Wayne Pommen, the first-choice Cambridge bow, was injured two days before the race, fracturing his wrist following a full-speed collision with the harbourmaster's launch during a practice start.
 Matthias Kleinz was hit on the head but did not require medical attention.
 Cambridge number seven James Livingston said: "For a couple of seconds I thought I was going to die.
-We were going flat out and all of a sudden I heard Jim's voice.
+We were going flat out and all of a sudden I heard Jim's [Omartian, cox] voice.
 I've never heard so much fear in anybody's voice before."
 Pommen was circumspect: "A few of us were feeling quite lucky last night ... at the same time, it was very frustrating and disappointing ... but there was no point sulking in the corner."
 Three oars were destroyed and two riggers bent; the boat was sent to Weybridge to be repaired.
 Pommen was replaced by Ben Smith, brother of the Oxford stroke Matthew.
 Not since the 1979 race had such a late change in the line-up of a crew been made.
 Along with James and David Livingston, this was the first time in the history of the Boat Race that two pairs of brothers would be racing against one another.

 The official weigh-in took place on 1 April at the London Eye.
 The Cambridge crew had an advantage of 7 kg per member, representing the largest disparity between the crews since the 1990 event and the lightest Dark Blue crew since the 1975 race.
 Oxford were considered "underdogs" for the race.
 The Cambridge crew had an average age of 23, while Oxford's crew averaged 21.
 The Oxford crew featured seven Britons, an Australian and a Canadian, while the Cambridge crew consisted of four Britons, two Americans, two Germans and an Australian.
 Cambridge's Tim Wooge, the 30-year-old stroke rowing in his third Boat Race, was the first German president of Cambridge University Boat Club, and the heaviest man in the race.
 His Dark Blue counterpart Matthew Smith was rowing in his fourth Boat Race.
 Robin Bourne-Taylor, Basil Dixon and Matt Smith had rowed for Oxford in the 2002 race, while, in James Livingston, Cambridge saw just one Blue return from the previous year's event.